 Engaging Read – 7 Types of Plastics | An Helpful Illustrated Guide

-1950s – The polyethylene bag made its debut.
+The 1950s – The polyethylene bag made its debut.
 The introduction of ABS (Acrylonitrile-butadiene-styrene) polymers.
-ICI opens inaugurates factory at Redcar to produce Terylene.
+ICI opened an inaugurated factory at Redcar to produce Terylene.

 1951 – Festival of Britain – a national exhibition and fair that reached millions of visitors throughout the United Kingdom in the summer of that year.

-1953 – Commercialization of fibers introduces the concept of ‘drip dry’ and ‘non-iron’
+1953 – The commercialization of fibers introduces the concept of ‘drip dry’ and ‘non-iron.’

-1955 – The production started for HDPE (High-Density-Polyethylene) in the UK.
+1955 – The production started for HDPE (High-Density-Polyethylene) began in the UK.

-1956 – Dupont files and receives patents for first acetals (POM).
+1956 – Dupont files and receives the first acetals (POM) patents.

-1957 – The hoop was re-invented as Hula hoop by Knerr & Medlin, Wham-O Toy Company.
+1957 – The hoop was re-invented as a Hula hoop by Knerr & Medlin, Wham-O Toy Company.

 1957 – Pilot production of Polypropylene by Montecatini utilizing Ziegler-Natta catalysts.